Overview

 Dehydration can also cause muscle fatigue and cramps, further contributing to muscle twitching.
 In addition, when the body is dehydrated, it can produce more stress hormones, such as cortisol, which can increase muscle tension and lead to muscle twitching.

-Muscle Overuse
+Muscle overuse

 Muscle overuse can cause muscle twitching or fasciculations due to fatigue and muscle strain.
-When a muscle is overused or exhausted, it can cause tiny muscle fibres to contract involuntarily, leading to muscle twitching.
+When a muscle is overused or exhausted, it can cause tiny muscle fibers to contract involuntarily, leading to muscle twitching.

 Muscle overuse can occur for various reasons, such as excessive exercise, repetitive movements, or prolonged sitting or standing in the same position.
 It can also occur due to specific occupations or hobbies that involve repetitive motions or prolonged muscle use, such as playing a musical instrument or typing on a computer.